breaded-xyz/alphakit/README.md

 ## Inspiration

 The majority of open source algo trading frameworks, especially in Go, focus purely on trade execution - that's a sure fire way to get rekt.
-The most important activity is researching and validating practical market edges - which is the focus of alphakit.
-Furthermore, I wanted a clean architecture that could easily be composed and executed serverless in the cloud, rather than a monolithic black box running on a carpet server under a desk!
+The most important precursor to a successful trading system is researching and validating practical market edges - which is the focus of alphakit.
+Furthermore, I wanted a composable architecture that could easily be executed serverless in the cloud using features such as cloud functions and messaging queues.

 ## What's included?